 - The central pad is split and on either side are toes 1 and 5.

-- Front foot is semi-circular with 4 toes and the central pad.
+- The front foot is semi-circular with 4 toes and a central pad.

 - Where the back foot is placed outside of the front foot we have a female.

 - We can now differentiate between stoats, ferrets and weasels, through their footprints.